aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/00_main.md

 each input line read by critic2 is written to the output, preceded by a "%%" prefix.
 This helps identify the different parts of the output in long runs.
 The `-r` option tells critic2 where to find its data files.
-If /path/to/critic2 is given, the data files (wfc, dic, etc.) should be in /path/to/critic2/dat.
+If /path/to/critic2 is given, the data files (atomic densities, structure libraries, etc.) should be in /path/to/critic2/dat.
 Normally, the data directory is located automatically by critic2 either at the `--prefix` location indicated by the user during configuration or via the `CRITIC_HOME` variable (see [Installation](/critic2/installation/)).